dmgorsky/rx-observer/README.md

 ### How can this be used?

+In short, you decorate any function(s), specifying variables and providing the receiving context.
+These variables become observed and passed into this context on their creation/modification/reading.

 For our needs we can implement `ObserverContext` providing the delegates `propose`, `register`, `request`.
 When using a macro, they are provided with minimal metadata needed.
 (Again, suggestions are welcome!)

 The `examples` project shows some primitive examples of the following ideas:

 * `Snapshot`-like context uses its `ObserverContext` delegates () to store variables' latest values in a hashmap.
 Say, we modify monitored variables throughout the test and get the report on their values.
 * `History`-like context implements `ObserverContext` to store every call in a log of variables' changes.
 We can implement structured logging on behaviour.
+Also, this example shows using one context in multiple functions.
 * `Formulas`-like context utilizes `xlformula-engine` crate in its context to be able to calculate a variable from excel-like formula on `request` using variables added to context by `propose`, `register`, and also the formulas provided in the context itself.
 * ???
 * PROFIT!